trajano/docker-cli/README.md

 - [x] `docker rm` is forced
   - [x] and remove anonmized volumes
+- [x] `docker rmtmp` removes containers whose images are no longer labeled.
+Useful when you're testing and creating new container images for every build.
 - [x] `docker nuke` will remove all running containers and associated volumes (no warning, primarilly used for development when I just want a clean slate without doing a full reset)
 - [x] `docker ls` maps to `docker ps`
 - [x] `docker ps` will actually call `docker inspect` then render the data using github.com/jedib0t/go-pretty.